huccct/shared/Aug10th-2025-Final/slides.md

 <!--
 Click 1 出现时
-Let me show you how this actually works.
-Meet Sarah, a business consultant who was struggling with inconsistent AI analysis.
-Different projects were delivering different quality results, which was really hurting her business reputation.
-So we created a 45-second visual workflow that completely transformed how her team works.
-The result?
-Complete team consistency and professional output every time.
+Let me show you how this works.
+Meet Emma, a business consultant who is upset about AI giving different results.
+We made her a 45-second visual workflow that changed her team’s work, giving consistent and professional results every time.

 Click 2 出现时 (GIF播放)
-Now watch Sarah's workflow in action.
-She drags Role Definition, selects Business Consultant from our presets.
-Then adds Goal Setting - and notice this isn't just a text box, it's a complete professional framework she wouldn't think of herself.
-She configures the output format while watching the live preview build her instruction in real-time.
-Finally, saves it as a template that her entire team can use.
+Now let’s take a look at Emma’s workflow.
+She first drags in “Role Definition” and selects “Business Consultant” from the presets.
+Then she adds “Goal Setting” – this isn’t just a regular text box, but a complete professional framework.
+After that she sets the output format and views a live preview on the right.
+Finally, she saves it as a template that her entire team can use.

-We actually evolved from a text-heavy interface to this structured guidance approach.
-This 45-second flow represents a lot of works of user feedback and iteration.
+This workflow gave us valuable user feedback. [指向三个反馈卡片] These insights shaped our design.
+Users said:
+- "I can see exactly what I'm building" – confirming live preview is key.
+- "Templates give me frameworks I wouldn't think of" – showing expert guidance matters.
+- "Much faster than writing prompts" – proving the visual approach works.
 -->

 ---